ndelargy/cti-pool-rules/README.md

 If the player pots one or more normal balls, he/she must choose spots or stripes.

-## Fair shot
+## Legal shot
-A fair shot is one where
+A legal shot is one where
  - The cue ball hits an object ball
  - And then either the cue ball or the object ball hits a cushion or the object ball is potted